AIByJohannes/elitelm/README.md

 # EliteLM

 **EliteLM** is a high-performance inference server for large language models, optimized for PCs equipped with the Qualcomm Hexagon NPU (part of the Snapdragon X Elite chip).
 It allows you to run state-of-the-art language models locally on your machine with hardware acceleration.
-# EliteLM

-**EliteLM** is a high-performance inference server for large language models, optimized for PCs equipped with the Qualcomm Hexagon NPU (part of the Snapdragon X Elite chip).
-It allows you to run state-of-the-art language models locally on your machine with hardware acceleration.

 ## Features